bitfinexcom/sunbeam/README.md

 }
 ```

 Channel `book` is available for `pub` and represents orderbook information.
-See https://docs.bitfinex.com/reference#ws-public-books
+See [bitfinex docs](https://docs.bitfinex.com/reference#ws-public-books) for more details.

 #### `sunbeam.unsubscribe(transport, channel, ?opts)`
   - `transport <String>` The Websocket transport to use (`priv`, `pub`, `aux`)